bagit-profiles/bagit-profiles-specification/README.md

 2. `Bag-Info`:

 	Specifies which tags are required, etc. in `bag-info.txt`.
-Each tag definition takes three optional parameters: 1) "required" is true or false (default false) and indicates whether or not this tag is required.
+Each tag definition takes four optional parameters: 1) "required" is true or false (default false) and indicates whether or not this tag is required.
 2) "values" is a list of acceptable values.
 If empty, any value is accepted.
 3) "repeatable" is true or false (default true) and indicates whether or not this tag can be repeated in `bag-info.txt`.
+4) "description" is a string providing notes or description related to this tag.

 	Implementers may define in the Bag-Info section of their profile whatever tags their application requires, i.e., tags defined here are not limited to the 'reserved metadata element names' identified in the BagIt spec.